 Geoff Chappell, Software Analyst

 The table below lists the four functions that are first exported by the Windows kernel in the version 5.1 from Windows XP SP3.
-For two of these functions, their listing here is an artefact of ordering by version numbers: they first appear chronologically as exports from Windows Server 2003 SP1.
+For the two of these functions that are yet documented, their listing here is an artefact of ordering by version numbers: they first appear chronologically as exports from Windows Server 2003 SP1.
 One other function is not exported by any known build of version 5.2, but is taken up in version 6.0 and higher.
-Another is not exported by any other known build of any version.
+It used to be highlighted yellow as this site’s usual indication of undocumented status, but a C-language declaration has since been published by Microsoft, though only in one edition of the Enterprise WDK for Windows 10.
+The remaining function is not exported by any other known build of any version.

 |FsRtlCreateSectionForDataScan||not in 5.2 before Windows Server 2003 SP1;